 Note that SF IA.PWDC covers the conditions under which a user's account can be locked.
 In particular, if check c) fails, then IA.PWDC a) specifies the condition under which the user's account may consequently be locked.
+This SF is equivalent to SF IA.USESS in Chapter 6 of [OID ST].

-IA.IDE A subgreeceiv the subgreeceiv the subgreeceiv the TC fact the user's abject can only submit requests to a directory server and eive responses (information) from a directory server while subject is establishing or has established a directory session er IA.ASESS or IA.USESS.
-During a directory session, TOE will either have access to information recording the that this session is anonymous or will have access to the r's identifier.
-IA.PSESS If a dia and a within rectory session has been established as per IA.USESS connection is requested to the directory server from a this directory session, then if a) the connection request supplies a valid identifier for a user, but supplies no password; and b) the user for the directory session has proxy access to the new user's entry as per the policy defined in DAC.POL; then the directory session will continue under the new user identifier.
-Note that this SF des scribes a process by which the directory session's user can act as a proxy for the user specified in the new connection request.
+IA.IDE A subject can only submit requests to a user repository's directory server and receive responses (information) from a user repository's directory server while the subject is establishing or has established a user repository session as per IA.ASESS or IA.USESS.
+During a user repository session, the TOE will either have access to information recording the fact that this session is anonymous or will have access to the user's identifier.

+This SF is equivalent to SF IA.IDE in Chapter 6 of [OID\ST].

+IA.PSESS If a user repository session has been established as per IA.USESS and a connection is requested to the user repository's directory server from within this user repository session, then if then the user repository session will continue under the new user's identifier.

+- a) the connection request supplies a valid identifier for a user, but supplies no password; and - b) the user for the user repository session has proxy access to the new user's entry as per the policy defined in RAC.POL;

+Note that this SF describes a process by which the user repository session's user can act as a proxy for the user specified in the new connection request.
+This SF is equivalent to SF IA.PSESS in Chapter 6 of [OID ST].

+IA.CRUG The TOE will allow users to create user entries and group entries in the user repository only if this is authorized by RAC.POL.
+The default values of attributes of such new user repository entries are as described in Chapters 6, 7 and 9 of [OIDAG].

+This SF is equivalent to SF IA.CRUG in Chapter 6 of [OID ST].

-IA.CRUG The user valu desc COE will allow only suitably authorised users to create entries and group entries in the directory.
-The default s of attributes of such new directory entries are as ibed in Chapters 6, 7 and 9 of [OIDAG].
-IA.PWDC The pass TOE provides the following configurable controls on user words held in the directory: a) the number of consecutive failed userpassword checks before the user account is locked; b) the maximum length of time the same password can be used before it expires and the user's account becomes locked; c) the number of seconds before password expiration that the directory server sends a warning to the user;
+IA.PWDC The following configurable controls can be applied to user passwords held in the user repository:

+- a) the number of consecutive failed userpassword checks before the user account is locked; - b) the maximum length of time the same password can be used before it expires and the user's account becomes locked; - c) the number of seconds before password expiration that the user repository's directory server sends a warning to the user;